liupei101/DSCA/README.md

 Any issues can be sent via E-mail (yuukilp@163.com) or the Issue Page of this repo.

-If you found this work helps you more or less, please cite
+If you find this work helps you more or less, please cite this:
 ```
 @article{liu2022dsca,
   title={DSCA: A Dual-Stream Network with Cross-Attention on Whole-Slide Image Pyramids for Cancer Prognosis},